-Progressive Activists who dominate the EDI field have outlier views - 60 per cent think society has not done enough on EDI.
-While Progressive Activists feel more free than others to speak during EDI training sessions, they can hinder productive conversation as any criticism of others for the way they express their view on diversity issues is seen as unhelpful and unfair by the general public.
+Progressive Activists who dominate the EDI field have outlier views - 60% think society has not done enough on DEI.
+While they feel more free than others to speak during EDI training sessions, they can hinder productive conversation as most view it as helpful to criticise people on diversity issues which the general public see as unfair.